 Mr. Stegall was President of the Society of Risk Management Consultants in 2017 and continues to serve on the Board of Directors.
-He is also a member of the Board of Directors of the Alabama Captive Insurance Association, a member of the Society of Chartered Property & Casualty Underwriters, the American Association of Insurance Management Consultants, the Society of Registered Professional Adjusters, ARIAS-US, Defense Research Institute, and an Associate Member of the American Bar Association – Tort, Trial and Insurance Section.
+He is also a member of the Board of Directors of the Alabama Captive Insurance Association, a member of the Society of Chartered Property & Casualty Underwriters, the American Association of Insurance Management Consultants, the Society of Registered Professional Adjusters, ARIAS-US (Arbitrators), Defense Research Institute, and an Associate Member of the American Bar Association – Tort, Trial and Insurance Section.

 - Auto Insurance

 - Bad Faith

 - Business/Employment Insurance

 - Insurance Excess & Surplus Lines